 Valley’s Edge Snowtubing

-Valley's Edge is small tubing park located in New Paris Ohio.
-Don't let it's size fool you though, it's a lot of fun and offering very affordable family rates.
-All ages can enjoy riding the conveyor lift and tubing down one of snow chutes.
+Valley's Edge is a small tubing park located in New Paris Ohio.
+Don't let its size fool you though, it's a lot of fun and offers very affordable family rates.
+All ages can enjoy riding the conveyor lift and tubing down one of the snow chutes.

 Riders must be over 4 years old and able to ride in their own tube.
 They do allow groups to “link” as many as 3 tubes together which makes it easy for parents to hold onto their child's tube.
 Each snow tubing ticket includes the use of a snow tube, tube lanes, and snow tube lift.

 8295 State Route 121 N, New Paris, OH 45347

 Glow Tubing at Funtimes offers a new twist on Snow Tubing, with synthetic ice, an artificial hill, and 100-foot-long slide runs.
 Riders must be at least 42″ tall and ride in their own park-issued tube.

 Throughout the season, which runs from late January through late March, Glow Tubing gives guests a thrill as they shoosh down the hill lined with lights.
 Plus, this attraction is open with or without snow.
 It is highly recommended that tickets be pre-purchased online as this attraction is limited.

 Funtimes Fun Park